 Claiming the relationship was consensual is not a viable defense.
 There is an inherent imbalance of power in a doctor-patient relationship, not to mention in an employer-employee relationship.
 It’s the doctor’s responsibility to look out for the patient’s best interest.
 Doctors are held to higher professional and ethical standards than the rest of society.

-Due to the caring nature of our profession, doctors sometimes become involved in the personal problems of patients and employees rather than keeping these relationships on a professional level.
+Don't become involved in the personal problems of patients and employees.
+Keep these relationships on a professional level.
 This scenario can lead to inappropriate involvement with a patient or employee.
-Also, doctors who disclose personal problems and other personal information to patients risk descending down a “slippery slope” of improper behavior, which can ultimately lead to sexual involvement with a patient.

-Doctors who engage in a sexual relationship with a patient often make the mistake of thinking the relationship is “special,” and the individual would never turn on them.
+Don't make the mistake of thinking the relationship is “special,” and the individual would never turn on you.
 This assumption has proven false time and time again—with catastrophic results for the doctor.